Teaching Multiplication With Arrays: The importance of concrete models

 Chocolate models–let’s be honest.

 Seriously though…I really want my students to deeply understand the concept of arrays and how they relate to multiplication, factors, products–and eventually prime and composite numbers.
+Teaching multiplication in a meaningful way is SO key to helping build this essential skill.

 So the other day I asked my students to tell me what they knew about arrays–and they shared out their ideas.
 They DID have a bit of a hard time using precise mathematical language so I flipped on the projector and document camera, whipped this Dove monster out of my school bag, dramatically wafted the smell toward them, and threw it under the camera asking, “Will THIS help you describe what an array is?”
 After a few moments of whining about how it wasn’t fair that I had one and they didn’t, we got to work using clear math language to describe this array.
 We used the words factor and product and array.
 We talked about directionality (Is 6 rows of 3 the same as 3 rows of 6?
 Is 6 bags of 3 apples the same as 6 bags of 3 apples?)